Please note: This post contains affiliate links.

-Maneuvering along sandy, unpaved tracks, keeping eyes peeled and listening for warning calls, your skin will tingle as you search for elusive African wildlife.
+Maneuvering along sandy, unpaved tracks, keep your eyes peeled and listen for warning calls.
+Your skin will tingle as you search for elusive African wildlife.
 Your astute and eagle-eyed guides will optimally position you for unforgettable experiences.
-Relish locating stealthy, well-camouflaged cheetahs skulking through the grass, or finding an elephant herd tossing mud on themselves at watering holes.
+Relish locating stealthy, well-camouflaged cheetahs skulking through the grass.
+And, marvel at elephant herds tossing mud on themselves at watering holes.

 Embrace backlighting with African safari animals

-PRO TIP: Embrace backlighting and shoot into the sun to capture rim light around African safari animals’ silhouettes.
+PHOTOGRAPHY TIP: Embrace backlighting and shoot into the sun to capture rim light around African safari animals’ silhouettes.
 While I previously avoided this approach, it’s now led to some of my favorite images.

 Resting after the chase, the inexperienced cub found itself in the path of wildebeests, a vulnerable position.
-Worried about a potential stampede, mum stopped savoring her hard-won kill and relocated next to the cub, providing the perfect opportunity for the defiant interlopers to move in.
+Worried about a potential stampede, mum stopped savoring her hard-won kill and relocated next to the cub.
+This provided the perfect opportunity for the defiant interlopers to move in.
 Shortly after, eagles and vultures surrounded the kill from above.
 Once Cindy moved the cub out of harm’s way, they snuggled and groomed one another.

 Seek out alternative perspectives for African safari animals pictures

-FUN AFRICAN ANIMALS FACTS: Did you know their dexterous trunks have 40,000 muscles as compared to only 650 in the human body?
+FUN AFRICAN SAFARI ANIMALS FACTS: Did you know elephants’ dexterous trunks have 40,000 muscles as compared to only 650 in the human body?

 Keenly attuned to sounds around them, their ears twitch as they listen for animals in the vicinity.
-Alternating between yawning, stretching and playing, they lounge, and then chase one another through the grass.
+Between yawning and stretching, they chase one another through the grass.
 Leaping onto a tree provides an elevated vantage point for mum to scan the horizon, scouting their next meal.
 Whenever the cub moves out of her line of sight, she chirps, signaling it to return.

-FUN AFRICAN ANIMALS FACTS: Did you know the dark teardrops under cheetahs’ eyes serve the same purpose as eye black used by football and baseball players – to decrease glare.
+FUN AFRICAN ANIMALS FACTS: Did you know the dark teardrops under cheetahs’ eyes decrease glare like eye black used by football and baseball players?
 And, the white at the end of their tails helps cubs follow mum in tall grass.

 Watch African wild dogs’ extraordinary teamwork